delete/estofadora/README.md

 ## Development setup

-The project is covered by unit tests, you can run them doing:
+The project is covered by unit tests, you can run them by doing:

 ```sh
 $ python manage.py test